Guidelines for Reasonable Progress

 - Students who are on 50% research or course assistantships register for at least 8 units and should register for 10 as the tuition is the same for 8 to 10 units.

-- Students who are on 25% research or course assistantships should register for at least 9 or 10 units.
+- Students who are on 25% research or course assistantships should register for a minimum of 8 and maximum of 10 units.
 The assistantship covers 5 units and the student must make up the difference.
 It is recommended that Ph.D. students seek a 50% assistantship (or two 25% assistantships.)

 *TGR fees only provide for maintenance of matriculation; they do not represent tuition.
 If a TGR student wishes to take a course for credit, then the student will pay tuition on a unit basis, at a special tuition rate.